Comment on page

 Authentication: Muellners implemented a uniform password policy for its customer products.
 Customers who interact with the products via the user interface must authenticate before accessing non-public customer data.

 Authorization: Customer Data is stored in multi-tenant storage systems accessible to Customers via only application user interfaces and application programming interfaces.
 Customers are not allowed direct access to the underlying application infrastructure.
 The authorization model in each of Muellners’s products is designed to ensure that only the appropriately assigned individuals can access relevant features, views, and customization options.
-Authorization to data sets is performed through validating the user’s permissions against the attributes associated with each data set.
+Authorization to data sets is performed by validating the user’s permissions against the attributes associated with each data set.

 Application Programming Interface (API) access: Public product APIs may be accessed using an API key or through Oauth authorization.